 The stock’s price would also change proportionately.
 So if each share of stock was valued at $10 before the split, those shares would be worth $100 afterward.
 Your overall investment would still be valued at $1,000; the only thing that changes is the number of shares you own.

 There are different reasons why a company may choose to execute a reverse stock split.
 Most often, it’s used as a tool for increasing the share prices of stock.

 Raising stock prices is a tactic that can be used to attract new investors if the company believes the current trading price is too low.
 A higher share price could send a signal to the market that the company is worth investing in.
 Companies may also choose to reverse split stocks to meet minimum bid price requirements in order to stay listed on a major stock exchange.

 Reverse stock splits don’t affect a company’s market capitalization, which represents the total number of a company’s outstanding shares multiplied by its current market price per share.
 But by consolidating existing shares into fewer shares, those shares can become more valuable.

+Investors don’t usually lose money on a stock split.
 Avoiding losses is part of investing strategically, and it makes sense if investors wonder how a forward stock split or a reverse stock split could impact them financially.